D1CHERRYBOMBGLAZER/D1CHERRYBOMBLAZER/README.md

 𓊆 Pony town Stuff!! 𓊇

-🟢- Online/just hanging out⋆˚꩜｡ 🌙- Off tab/busy doing something other than pony town ᝰ.ᐟ ⛔- Do not interact pls!!( don't worry i barely ever use this one ) ✮⋆˙
+🟢- Online/just hanging out⋆˚꩜｡ 🌙- Off tab/busy doing something other than pony town ᝰ.ᐟ ⛔- Do not interact pls!!( don't worry i barely ever use this one (＾∇＾) ) ✮⋆˙

+boops, kisses, n stuff like that is oky!! feel free to ask if C + H is okay if it's already not in my name ♡ʚଓ

-All fandoms can int!! im a bit iffy on hh/hv fans though...
+All fandoms can int!! im a bit iffy on hazbin hotel/helluva boss fans though...•́︿•̀

+📍- near the benches by spawn, and if not then in the bakery!! ☁~𓂃ෆ˚

 ![Image](https://github.com/user-attachments/assets/02a416df-518c-4bae-b95b-5ae37606eaf3)